 Keeping the windshield clean is a top priority to see clearly on the road.
 Even if you take every precaution possible, you can still end up with scratches and blemishes to the auto glass.
 For this reason, it’s important to learn how to remove scratches from a windshield without breaking the bank.

-In this guide, we cover all the methods for removing scratches from auto glass.
-We also look at the reasons why the glass gets scratched and show you ways to prevent it from happening in the first place.
+In this guide, I cover all the methods for removing scratches from auto glass.
+I also look at the reasons why the glass gets scratched and show you ways to prevent it from happening in the first place.

 7 Ways to Remove Scratches from a Windshield

 There are several ways to get rid of the windshield scratches, including using a glass repair kit or clear nail polish.
 It’s also possible to use toothpaste, a glass scrubbing compound or acrylic scratch remover.
 Otherwise, a buffing machine might be necessary, or you may want to hire a professional.

 Here are the steps in detail for removing scratches from a windshield:

 1. Glass Repair Kit

 You can purchase a low-dollar glass repair kit at your local auto parts store.
 It’s a go-to option for people looking for an easy solution.
 To use the kit, you start with the rubbing compound that’s included.
 Usually, this compound contains cerium oxide, meant to react chemically with the glass to seal it.

 Allow the compound to dry.
 This process could take thirty minutes.
 Once it is dry, clean the area off with a microfiber cloth to see how the scratches look.